Seahawks rookies take to Lake Washington for team-building exercise

 Carroll said he wasn’t nervous but that he was a little worried.

 “Some of the guys aren’t as comfortable in the water as others,” he said.
-“The whole time it was kind of like ‘We’ll get you back.
+“The whole time it was kind of like, ‘We’ll get you back.
 We’ll get you back.’”

 All did make it back, and while one boat seemed to briefly topple, no one really got wet.